Results.

 Water authority negligent over an unsecured trench causing a child’s drowning; plaintiff awarded general damages; special damages unproven.

-Negligence — municipal water authority's duty to ensure safe installation and inspection of water works in residential areas; contributory negligence by caregiver; failure to prove special damages — entitlement to general damages and costs.
+— municipal water authority's duty to ensure safe installation and inspection of water works in residential areas

 10 February 2017

-The applicant is entitled to refund of USD100,000 where the respondent admitted receipt but failed to prove refund.
+Plaintiff entitled to refund where defendant admitted receiving purchase money but failed to prove repayment.

 10 February 2017